superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Dreamweaver Octopus | 0.402288 | Cephalopod with tentacles that shimmer like auroras                  | Deep ocean trenches and underwater caves | Influences the dreams of nearby creatures                      |
 | Aqua Wraith         | 0.330869 | Translucent humanoid figure made of flowing water                    | Rivers, lakes, and coastal areas         | Shapeshifts to blend with water bodies and controls currents   |

-The top result is the most relevant one, the "Harmonic Coral" itself which is pretty much expected.
-Let's see who are the other two monsters: "Dreamweaver Octopus" and "Aqua Wraith".

-Both share important thematic elements with the Harmonic Coral:
+The top result is the most relevant one, Harmonic Coral itself, as expected.
+The other two monsters our search retrieves are "Dreamweaver Octopus" and "Aqua Wraith".
+Both share important thematic (*attribute*) elements with Harmonic Coral:

-1. Aquatic habitats
+1. Aquatic habitats (*habitat*)
-2. Ability to influence or manipulate their environment
+2. Ability to influence or manipulate their environment (*behavior*)
-3. Dynamic or fluid visual characteristics
+3. Dynamic or fluid visual characteristics (*look*)
-These common themes in habitat, behavior, and appearance explain why these monsters were identified as most similar to the Harmonic Coral.

 ## Attribute weighing

-Let's suppose that we want to give more importance to the "look" attribute.
-It's easy to do with Superlinked.
+Suppose, now, that we want to give more importance to the "look" attribute.
+The Superlinked framework lets us easily adjust weights at query time.
+For easy comparison, we'll search for monsters similar to Harmonic Coral, but with our weights adjusted to favor "look".
-All we need to do is to adjust weights in the query.

-Let's again search for similar monsters to the "Harmonic Coral", but this time use weights for the attributes.
-First of all, let's find monsters with the most close appearance:

 ```python
 weights = {